quarkslab/wirego/README.md

 Now that Wireshark has been built, you can see that the "epan" directory now contains a plugin called "wirego.so" (see Wireshark documentation for the exact location).

-Edit a file located at $HOME/.wirego and type the full path to your plugin.
-Start Wireshark.

-  echo "/home/bob/myplugin/myplugin.so" > $HOME/.wirego
-  ./wireshark

 To make sure your plugin has been properly loaded, open Analyze>Enabled Protocols and search for "wirego".